Info-443-Spring-2023/project-2-matthewcagle/README.md

 **Problem**: The `singleton.py` module provides a generic implementation of the Singleton Pattern which enforces that classes can only create one instance of themselves.
 The Singleton pattern is used in the `display.py` file to address the problem of multiple instances of the `Display` class being created and used throughout the application.
 The `Display` class deals with the handling the display of messages during the execution of Ansible tasks.

-**Soultion**: By using the Singleton pattern, it enforces that there is only one instance of the `Display` class.
+**Soltion**: By using the Singleton pattern, it enforces that there is only one instance of the `Display` class.
 This is essential as having multiple instances of the `Display` class could lead to inconsistencies and conflicts in displaying messages.
 With the implementation of SIngleton, Ansible can use the same instance of the `Display` class to provide a coordinated display of messages.